 Taking into account the new situations of non-Sahelian West African countries and including the issue of food crisis prevention and management into the context of sub-regional integration across the entire region.

-The revision process, conducted within the RPCA framework under the control of an international committee composed of representatives of civil society, it had two main phases.
+Conducted within the RPCA by an international committee composed of civil society representatives, the revision process had two main phases:

 Phase 1: Assessment and analysis of the new context

 The SWAC/CILSS conducted a general reflection on the new food security context.
 The new issues at stake cover thematic dimensions (diversification and increased complexity of crisis, diversification of tools for responding to these crises, etc.), geographic dimensions (Sahel/West Africa) and institutional aspects (ascendancy of new actors, strengthening of regional integration institutions).